chriscb949290-code/InfinityUSD/README.md

 logoURI()
 ```

-The supplied contract currently references GitHub-hosted resources for these URLs.

-A project repository can contain:
+The project's public resources may include:

 ```text
 /